fedarko/empress/README.md

 ```
 ![empress_plain](docs/moving-pictures/img/empress_plain.png)

-The starting plot is a simple unrooted tree which has all the normal properties of a phylogenetic tree.
-The outermost “tips” of the tree are also referred to as “leaves”, “terminal nodes”, or “external nodes” and here represent a unique ASV.
+The starting plot is a simple unrooted tree visualization.
+The outermost “tips” of the tree could also be referred to as “leaves,” “terminal nodes,” or “external nodes” and here represent a unique ASV.
 The line connected to a tip is referred to as a “branch”.
 A branch connects two or more nodes, or in this case a tip to an internal node.
 These internal nodes represent a divergent point between nodes and the branch length represents the evolutionary distance between divergence points.

+__Note that__, by default, `qiime empress community-plot` will shear the
+tree to just the tips present as features in the input table; this doesn't make
+a difference for this dataset since the tree was constructed _from_ the
+features in this dataset (so the tree tips and table features were already
+identical), but this can be worth noting when the tree you're visualizing
+includes more tips than are present in your dataset (for example, if you're
+using an insertion tree).
+This behavior is configurable using the
+`--p-shear-tree` parameter.

+Back to the visualization!
 You can use your mouse’s scroll wheel to zoom in and out, and click and drag anywhere on the plot to move the display to take a closer look at the various tree components.
 On the top-right we see a display menu with several subcategories that allow us to customize the plot.
 We will explore these options in more detail below.

 ### Exploring individual features